michel4j/mxdc/docs/source/data.rst

     Energy
         The data acquisition energy.
 By default this field is set to the current beamline energy.

+    Inverse Beam
+        In addition, collect the same amount of data already specified with an offset of 180 degrees.
+Use the wedge setting to interleave the direct and inverse portions of the dataset after a fixed data range in degrees.
+        Dataset slices resulting from the inverse-beam option have priority over other slices resulting from the effect of the wedge parameter.
+Thus, inverse beam data slices will always be collected in pairs right after each other.
+        For example for datasets A,B,C with inverse beam set only on A (e.g A'), if each dataset is sliced into 3 wedges based on the wedge parameter, the resulting sequence of data collection will be A1, A'1, B1, C1, A2, A'2, B2, ... etc.

     Points
         Enables selection of one or two saved points for data acquisition.
 If a single point is selected, the sample